illai/react-food-court/README.md

 Each section has a related branch representing the parts that were added to the code.

-To see run the repo please clone and run *npm start*.
+To run the repo please clone and run *npm-nstall* and then *npm start*.
-If you are getting an error npm-run-all is not recognized please run: *npm install -g npm-run-all*

 ## Prerequisits ##
 I am assuming the student is already: